 Directed by Emory faculty and artist affiliates from the Atlanta community, the seven Asian music ensembles in the program presents several public performances throughout the year, with over 50 students across Emory University, teachers and guest artistes performing Chinese, Indonesian, Korean, North Indian, South Indian and Tibetan musical traditions.

 Drawing on their performance experience, research students learn both the academic and performance approaches to the ethnomusicological study of musical cultures.
 Many of them have received research grants to conduct intensive field research in China, India, Indonesia, Ireland, and Korea, presented research papers at conferences of professional societies, and several have successfully completed honors thesis based on their music research.
+More information about the World Music Program.

 The Emory Department of Music offers master of music and master of sacred music degrees in organ performance programs led by University Organist Timothy Albrecht.
 You can hear the Jaeckel Op.
 45 organ and Emory's three other concert organs in action at University Organist Recital Series events.
 More information about Organ at Emory.